syngit-org/syngit/README.md

 **What is the difference with the other Gitops CD tools such as Flux or ArgoCD?**

-The main approach of these tools is to pull changes from the remote git repository to apply them on the cluster. syngit does the opposite : it pushes the changes that you made on the cluster to the remote git repository.
+The main approach of these tools is to pull changes from the remote git repository to apply them on the cluster. syngit does the opposite : it pushes the changes that you want to make on the cluster to the remote git repository.

 **Why do I need syngit?**

 There is plenty of reasons to use this operator.
-It can be borring to make every modification only through the git repository.
+It is not really user-friendly to make all modifications only through the git repository.
 Applying manifests will return an instant result of the cluster state.

 Basically, if you like to use Kubernetes with cli or through an UI BUT you want to work in GitOps, then syngit is the operator that you need.

 **Can I use it to keep history of my objects?**

 Another useful usage is the object logging.
 Automatic etcd snapshot can be setted on the cluster but it will log the changes of the whole cluster.
-As a DevOps user that only deploy application without managing the cluster, I want to keep an history of my objects throught commit on a git repository.
+As a DevOps user (that only deploy application without managing the cluster), I want to keep an history of my objects through commits on a git repository.

-**I use an automatic reconciliation with my CD tool, do I really need to use syngit?**

-By concept, both are not compatible.
-In fact, the automatic reconciliation will not have any effect because the changes made on the cluster are pushed on the remote git repository.

 ## Quick start